Mount St. Helens: Importance to indigenous tribes

 When the two sons of the chief of the gods fell in love with a beautiful maiden named Loowit, she could not choose between them.
 The two young chiefs fought over her, burying villages and forests in the process.
 The area was devastated and the earth shook so violently that the huge bridge fell into the river, creating the cascades of the Columbia River Gorge.

 For punishment, the chief of the gods struck down each of the lovers and transformed them into great mountains where they fell.
 Wy'east, with his head lifted in pride, became the volcano known today as Mount Hood.
 Pahto, with his head bent toward his fallen love, was turned into Mount Adams.
 The beautiful Loowit became Mount St. Helens, known to the Klickitats as Louwala-Clough, which means "smoking or fire mountain" in their language (the Sahaptin call the mountain Loowit).

 The mountain is also of sacred importance to the Cowlitz and Yakama tribes that also live in the area.
 They find the area above its tree line to be of exceptional spiritual significance, and the mountain (which they call "Lawetlat'la", roughly translated as "the smoker") features prominently in their creation story, and in some of their songs and rituals.
 In recognition of its cultural significance, over 12000 acre of the mountain (roughly bounded by the Loowit Trail) have been listed on the National Register of Historic Places.

-Other area tribal names for the mountain include "nšh´ák´" ("water coming out") from the Upper Chehalis, and "aka akn" ("snow mountain"), a Kiksht term.
+Other area tribal names for the mountain include "nšh'ák'w" ("water coming out") from the Upper Chehalis, and "aka akn" ("snow mountain"), a Kiksht term.